doc-metrix/units/README.md

 #### reads

-Number of reads.
+Number of reads; e.g., number of reads from a disk.

 #### sectors

-Number of sectors.
+Number of sectors; e.g., number of sectors on a disk.

 #### writes

-Number of writes.
+Number of writes; e.g., number of writes from a disk.

 #### utilization